AaltoSciComp/scicomp-docs/triton/apps/llms.rst

 In the following sbatch script, we request computational resources, load the necessary modules, and run a Python script that uses a HuggingFace model for question answering.

+``huggingface_example.sh``:

   .. code-block:: bash

     #!/bin/bash
     #SBATCH --time=00:30:00
     #SBATCH --cpus-per-task=4
-    #SBATCH --mem=80GB #This is system memory, not GPU memory.
+    #SBATCH --mem=16GB # This is system memory, not GPU memory.
     #SBATCH --gpus=1
-    #SBATCH --partition=gpu-v100-32g # modify according to your needs
     #SBATCH --output huggingface.%J.out
     #SBATCH --error huggingface.%J.err

-    #By loading the model-huggingface module, models will be loaded from /scratch/shareddata/dldata/huggingface-hub-cache which is a shared scratch space.
+    # By loading the model-huggingface module, models will be loaded from /scratch/shareddata/dldata/huggingface-hub-cache which is a shared scratch space.
     module load model-huggingface

     # Load a ready to use conda environment to use HuggingFace Transformers
     module load scicomp-llm-env

-    python your_script.py
+    python huggingface_example.py

-The ``your_script.py`` Python script uses a HuggingFace model ``mistralai/Mistral-7B-Instruct-v0.1`` for conversations and instructions.
+The ``huggingface_example.py`` Python script uses a HuggingFace model ``mistralai/Mistral-7B-Instruct-v0.3`` for conversations and instructions.

+``huggingface_example.py``:

 .. code-block:: python

-  from transformers import pipeline import torch
+    from transformers import pipeline
+    import torch

-  # Initialize pipeline
+    # Initialize the pipeline
     pipe = pipeline(
       "text-generation", # Task type
-    model="mistralai/Mistral-7B-Instruct-v0.1", # Model name
+      model="mistralai/Mistral-7B-Instruct-v0.3", # Model name
       device_map="auto", # Let the pipeline automatically select best available device max_new_tokens=1000
     )

     # Prepare prompts
     messages = [
-    {"role": "user", "content": "Continue the following sequence: 1, 2, 3, 5, 8"},
+      {"role": "system", "content": "You're an helpful assistant.
+Answer to the questions with the best of your abilities."}, {"role": "user", "content": "Continue the following sequence: 1, 2, 3, 5, 8"}, ]
-    {"role": "user", "content": "What is the meaning of life?"}
-    ]

-  # Generate and print responses
+    # Generate text and print the response
-  responses = pipe(messages)
-  print(responses)
+    response = pipe(messages, return_full_text=False)[0]["generated_text"]
+    print(response)

 For reference, here is a table of model size and memory requirements for different model sizes and data types: